Notaovercat/chat-app/README.md

 # Structure

-The project is structured as a yarn monorepo, with the frontend and backend located in packages/frontend and packages/backend respectively.
+The project is structured as a pnpm run monorepo, with the frontend and backend located in packages/frontend and packages/backend respectively.

 # Prerequisites